tardate/LittleArduinoProjects/FPGA/Fomu/GettingStarted/README.md

     >>> rgb = fomu.rgb()
     >>> rgb.mode("error")

-There is no sleep function, so a little do-nothing loop can be used to anomate through the defined RGB modes:
+There is no sleep function, so a little do-nothing loop can be used to animate through the defined RGB modes:

     >>> import fomu